If you are a TTI student, information pertinent to your program will be found here: hub.daemen.edu

 - There is a 2.5% - 3.15% service fee on the amount being paid when you pay the university by debit or credit card.
 The fee is added to your debit or credit card.
 There is NO service fee if you choose to pay by electronic check (ACH checking/savings).

 - Credit card companies charge businesses such as Daemen University for the use of their cards.
 Daemen University is partnering with TouchNet to offer online payments.
 The service fee covers the cost of processing the payment transaction and the security compliance and certifications requirements that ensure the protection of sensitive and personal consumer data.

 Why has Daemen University started charging a service fee?

 - Daemen University is working to keep costs down while maintaining high-quality programs and services.
-While credit and debit card payments are a convenient way to pay your tuition bills, the cost to provide this convenience has grown dramatically such that it is no longer feasible to accept these payments.
+While credit and debit card payments are a convenient way to pay your tuition bills, the cost to provide this convenience in person has grown dramatically such that it is no longer feasible to accept these payments in person.
 This change allows us to reduce operating costs from the budget while continuing to provide a variety of bill payment options to meet your needs.
 This change will benefit Daemen University and students by enabling the University to allocate the fee savings to other required costs.